teaching-on-testbeds/hello-chameleon/index.md

 -   Check the box next to *your* instance (make sure not to select someone else's!)
 -   and press the red "Delete Instances" button.
 <hr>

+<small>Last updated: August 2025, to add a reservation step now that KVM@TACC requires it.</small>

 <small>Questions about this material?
 Contact Fraida Fund</small>